Tatsuya-Nonogaki/export-ADData/README.md

 ##### -TrimOU

-Allows you to remove one or more OUs from the end (domain-root side) of the DistinguishedName of imported objects.
+Allows you to remove one or more OUs from the end (domain-root side) of the DistinguishedName of objects to be imported.
 The argument must be a comma-separated list of OU names (without the `OU=` prefix).

 ```powershell
 -TrimOU "deeper,sales"